Key Takeaways: Why My Telehealth Therapy Is Struggling to Get Clients

 This diagnostic breakdown lays the foundation.
 In a follow-up article, we will explore actionable solutions to overcome these telehealth therapy growth issues and start filling your calendar with ideal clients.

-Why am I not getting therapy client inquiries?
+Why am I not getting therapy client inquiries through my website?

-Why is my teletherapy practice not visible online?
+Why is my teletherapy practice not showing up online?